SoloVid/Thy/src/notes.md

     - Language purity?
 Undecided.
     - DECISION: No. Default parameters and union types make this a non-issue.
 - Possibly related to previous question about `if`, allow method overloading and/or union types?
+    - DECISION: No method overloading.
+Union types are ok.
 - How to handle imports?
     - Stick with implicit used by splitTime at present?
     - Use `given` for some explicit importing?